allenai/beaker-cli/docs/datasets.md

 ## Download

-You can download a dataset to your local drive at any time `beaker dataset fetch`.
+You can download a dataset to your local drive at any time with `beaker dataset fetch`.
 Beaker's `fetch` command follows the same rules as the standard `cp` command.
 The following example downloads the single-file dataset to an empty directory.
 Notice how the original filename is restored by default.

 ```
 ▶ mkdir fetched